yfngdu/bbb-web-extension/README.md

 Run `npm run build` to create a production build.
 Run `npm run watch` to update the build files for the extension live.

+Turn developer mode on for chrome extensions (at chrome://extensions) and load the build/ directory unpacked into the extensions.

 Update the extension settings with your GreenLight server URL.